csyhuang/kickstarter-live-scraper/README.md

 ```

-The returned object will be a pandas DataFrame that lists the number of unique projects in
+The returned object will be a pandas DataFrame that lists the number of unique projects for
- each category, e.g.
+ each category in the MySQL database, e.g.

 ```
           Category  Number of Projects